jasonroman/nba-api/README.md

-# nba-stats-api
+# nba-api
-PHP Library to access the NBA Stats API
+PHP Library to request data from various endpoints on NBA websites

 ** WORK IN PROGRESS **